scientific-python/specs/spec-0009/index.md

 - **Community dynamics**
   - Large, diverse communities might benefit from democratic or meritocratic models to represent various interests
-  - Smaller, homogenous communities are more suited for a BDFL model
+  - Smaller, homogeneous communities are more suited for a BDFL model
 - **Technical and Operational Complexity**
   - Complex projects with numerous sub-projects or components may need a structured governance model to manage them effectively